 Getting Your Bearings on Bohol

 Bohol is the tenth-largest island in the Philippine archipelago, covering about 1,590 square miles (only slightly larger than Long Island in New York).
-The egg-shaped island lies about 550 miles south of the Philippines' capital Manila; regular flights from Ninoy Aquino International Airport (IATA: NAIA) fly to Tagbilaran Airport (IATA: TAG) on Bohol, and ferry services serve sea routes between Manila or Cebu and Bohol.
+The egg-shaped island lies about 550 miles south of the Philippines' capital Manila; regular flights from Ninoy Aquino International Airport (IATA: NAIA) fly to Bohol-Panglao Airport (IATA: TAG) on adjacent Panglao Island, and ferry services serve sea routes between Manila or Cebu and Bohol.

 - Making it Plane: For details on how to get to Bohol from abroad or from selected Philippine gateways, read this article: Transportation to Bohol, Philippines.